ThomasMott/tmtodesign/projects/petlet.md

 	</figcaption>
 </figure>

-## Goals
+Through research phases it was found that there was a gap to improve the lives of people who are caring for multiple pets.

-The main goal of the project was to improve the lives of people who are caring for multiple pets.
 As pets are considered to be "part of the family", one of the biggest challenges was conducting research respectfully.
 The data gathered related to personal lifestyle choices of the owners regarding their pets.
 Whilst being respectful and open, we also had to gather enough detail to produce a purposeful design solution.

 To ensure that all the information was thoroughly reviewed personas, experience maps and storyboards were used.
 This helped to ensure that the most meaningful insights, with the greatest value to users could be collated.